tensorforce/tensorforce/UPDATE_NOTES.md

 2nd December 2017

 - Sequence preprocessor temporarily broken; use version 0.3.2 if required.
+This is because sequence sampling in TensorFlow is only sensibly possible once replay memories/batches have also been moved into TensorFlow.
+- Moved pre-processing and exploration from agent (in Python logic) to TensorFlow control flow in model

 11th November 2017